attyru/ya_cloud_api_demo/README.md

 2. u can view recognised text from audio out in console, gui widget, and logfile.

 CL args: --secret your_API_key_or_IAM_token --log path_2_log_file_4_recognized_text_def_./recognition_log.txt --duration session_duration_in_seconds_def_300

+Known issues:
+1. The text is recognized in parts - given the previous ones, so the output looks ugly.
+I'm working on a fix.
+2. The widget does not have the ability to interactively resize the window.
+3. The close button on the widget does not work correctly - it closes the widget but does not terminate the process.
+4. The minimize button on the widget throws an exception.

+Planned features:
+1. Recognizing speaker identity from local samples.
+2. Possibility to use Google API and engines based on openai 'whisper' library.